 Whilst Pigeon Mountain Primary School’s Expression of Interest in forming a Kahui Ako with 6 other local schools (BBPS, MPS, OPS, MBPS, BBI, Macleans College) was formally accepted by the Minister for Education in April 2019, the Board of Trustees withdrew from the group in August 2020, unable to connect to the priority areas being established by the other schools.
 PMPS will continue to maintain contact with the group, and has not ruled out rejoining the Kahui Ako should priorities alter at a future point.

-The provisional staffing entitlement for 2022 is based on a roll of 640 and reflects continued growth in the past 5 years.
-The roll is anticipated to grow to around 660 students by the end of the year, as it did in 2021.
+The provisional staffing entitlement for 2023 is based on a roll of 640 and reflects continued growth in the past 6 years.
+The roll is anticipated to grow to around 640 students by the end of the year.
 The intensification of housing in the zone, and the proximity to other highly effective schools are the major factors driving roll growth.
 Owing to the impacts of COVID and border closures, it is unlikely for any of these students to be international students as has been the case in previous years.